 The Nine Elms neighbourhood is known for its railway lines and roads connecting the area with other parts of London.

-This year there’s going to be an exciting new rail archway connection between communities on each side of the tracks, joining up a route between new Tube stations opening in 2021 and New Covent Garden Market and the river.
+This year there’s going to be an exciting new railway arch connection between communities on each side of the tracks, joining up a route between new Tube stations opening in September 2021 and New Covent Garden Market and the river.

 Merchants Way, a vibrant new walking route is now open to the public, linking the Northern line Tube station at Nine Elms with Arch 42, Nine Elms Lane and the river.

 Arch 42 runs under the railway lines connecting Ponton Road, SW11 and New Covent Garden Market.

 As part of this year’s London Festival of Architecture, Wandsworth Council hosted an online talk about Arch 42 with architecture studio Projects Office, local historian and poet Hilaire and Cllr Ravi Govindia from Wandsworth Council to discuss the transformation of the arch later in 2021 and how it will make new connections in the area.
 The discussion was chaired by Tamsie Thomson.